JugglerX/beer-mate/README.md

 - Semantic markup.
 - Seperation of CSS files by component.
 - Global classes for reusable messages and buttons.
-- Installed Grunt to watch and compile .less files, because I love LESS.
+- Installed Grunt to watch and compile.